Scientific research

 AQUACULTURE

-Dried food products
+Dried fish products

 Nutrient and nutraceutical rich composite flours with local varieties